3. Non-taxable gains

 - The taxpayer must not have claimed this income exclusion for the sale of a different home in the last two years.

 4. Home improvements

-These home improvement expenses added to the cost basis must substantially increase the value of the home.1 Examples include kitchen upgrades, the addition of a new room, or large landscaping projects.
+These home improvement expenses added to the cost basis must add to the value of the property.6 Examples include kitchen upgrades, the addition of a new room, or large landscaping projects.